mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

-# An Experimental Megamenu for Elementor using just Jquery and CSS
+# An Experimental Megamenu for Elementor using ONLY Jquery and CSS and standard Elementor

 How it works:
 Build your Megamenu content directly below your main navigation menu.
 Place your content inside a section and then use the provided script.html inside your footer in an HTML block.